Bruce Highway interchange at Roys Road and Bells Creek Road

 Improved safety and efficiency for local and highway traffic and enhanced connectivity between communities for local residents and visitors to the region.

 - North Coast Region

-The $87.9 million federally-funded project is part of the federal government’s $195 million commitment to upgrade interchanges on the Bruce Highway between Brisbane and the Sunshine Coast.
+The $87.9 million federally-funded project was part of the federal government’s $195 million commitment to upgrade interchanges on the Bruce Highway between Brisbane and the Sunshine Coast.

-The new interchange aims to improve safety for local and highway traffic, accommodate future traffic growth, and improve connectivity between local communities.
+The new interchange will improve safety for local and highway traffic, accommodate future traffic growth, and improve connectivity between local communities.